Community emergency response team: Member roles

 Because every CERT member in a community receives the same core instruction, any team member has the training necessary to assume any of these roles.
 This is important during a disaster response because not all members of a regular team may be available to respond.
 Hasty teams may be formed by whichever members are responding at the time.
 Additionally, members may need to adjust team roles due to stress, fatigue, injury, or other circumstances.

 Training

 While state and local jurisdictions will implement training in the manner that best suits the community, FEMA's National CERT Program has an established curriculum.
-Jurisdictions may augment the training, but are strongly encouraged to deliver the entire core content.
+Jurisdictions may augment the training, but should never delete topics.
 The CERT core curriculum for the basic course is composed of the following nine units (time is instructional hours):